 The Bachelor of Business Administration (BBA) degree program is designed to prepare undergraduate students from Guam and the Asia-Pacific region to assume professional business positions in the private and public sectors.
-Students who pursue this degree program may design a course of study that leads to the BBA degree with a concentration in one of the following areas: Finance and Economics, Human Resources Management, Marketing, International Tourism and Hospitality Management.
-A custom-designed concentration is also permitted with the approval of the School of Business and Public Administration advisor and Administrative Chair.
+Students who pursue this degree program may design a course of study that leads to the BBA degree with a concentration in one of the following areas: Finance and Economics, Human Resource Management, International Tourism and Hospitality Management, Marketing or a custom-designed concentration is also permitted with the approval of the School of Business and Public Administration faculty advisor and the Executive Director.